RGlyph

 Perform a remove overlap in the glyph.

-value can be provided.
+Optionally a round value can be provided.

 removeSelection(removePoints=True, removeComponents=True, removeAnchors=True, removeImages=True)